EIN-1/Health-Is-Wealth/README.md

 # welcome to <a href="https://ein-1.github.io/health-is-wealth/" target="_blank" rel="noopener">Health is wealth</a>

-![Health is wealth responsive design](assets/readme-img/home1.png)
+![Health is wealth responsive design](assets/readme-img/home1.png) This website was designed and responds to all network devices to enhance flexibily to users.

 # Index – Table of Contents
 * [**User Experience (UX)**](#user-experience-ux)